 Think about the names of companies you admire.
 They typically have a few things in common: their names are short, simple, easy to write and easy to remember.
 (Examples: Apple, Google, Virgin, Southwest).

-Avoid names that are too narrow or literal.
+Avoid a business name that is too narrow or literal.

 Think about how your company may evolve over time and make sure that the company name can evolve with the business.
 For example, if you name your company iPhone Accessories and later expand to sell accessories for other products, your original name will be too narrow and restrictive.

-Avoid decisions by committee but do test the name with others.
+Avoid decisions by committee but do test the business name with others.

 Avoid plain words.

 Plain words make it very difficult to differentiate your company from your competitors.
 For example, there were hundreds of thousands of logo design businesses around the world when we started thinking about crowdspring.
 We knew that we would be expanding to many different industries (graphic design, web design, industrial design, and many more) and so we didn’t want to name our business Great Logo Design or manyDesigners – it would have been descriptive, but not memorable and certainly not sufficiently unique.